dmccreary/ekg-book/docs/glossary.md

 The branch of computer science associated with meaning.
 It can be best understood by understanding the semantic triangle.
 The key point of the semantic triangle is that we cannot directly associate a label with a referent without traversing concepts.

 ![Semantic Triangle](img/semantic-triangle.png)

+#### Semantic Graph
+A graph where each vertex represents a [Concept](#concept) and the edges of the graph represent the relationships between the Concepts.
+The primary data model for storing semantic graphs is the [SKOS](#simple-knowledge-organization-system) data model where Concepts and [Labels](#label) are distinct types.

 #### Shapes Constraint Language
 A W3C standard RDF vocabulary for validating RDF graphs against a set of conditions.